maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 Then press the update button.

 Notice this text contains LaTeX.
 Full details are given under [CASText](CASText).
-When the form is refreshed scroll down:  there will be an [interaction elements](Interaction_elements) section of the editing form.
+When the form is refreshed scroll down:  there will be an [inputs](Inputs) section of the editing form.
 Into the Teacher's Answer type in the answer as a syntactically valid CAS expression, e.g.

 	3*(x-1)^2